souperdoupe/crunkbong/configs/power/README.md

 # Using graphical apps with acpi scripts
 There are two things necessary when running graphical apps with any acpi scripts, whether directly or indirectly

-1) export DISPLAY=:0

-2) su -c [command] [user]
+### DISPLAY variable
+export DISPLAY=:0 - It is necessary that acpi knows exactly which display you're running it on.
+### Run as user
+su -c [command] [user] - since acpi runs as root, it is necessary to run anything that "should" be ran as a user to

 If you're using acpi to run your power manager, be sure to tell any gui scripts (eg, slock) run by acpi directly (eg, lid.sh) or indirectly (eg, 00lock) to use the current X11 display to run, and run them as a specified user.

-If you're running crunkbong as user 'crunkbong', you can just copy/paste the following into your customization, and call any gui apps with the run function:
+### Example function
+crunkbong uses the following set of commands to ensure the proper display is used, and that a command is ran as a user:

 `# Define your display`